algolia/autocomplete/README.md

 * `minLength` – The minimum character length needed before suggestions start getting rendered.
 Defaults to `1`.

+* `autoWidth` – This option allow you to control the width of autocomplete wrapper.
+Default value is `true`.

 ## Datasets

 An autocomplete is composed of one or more datasets.
 When an end-user modifies the